 Cyber and professional liability insurers’ response will not only depend on how far the policies have been tailored to the specific needs of the firm but also, to an extent, on how the liabilities and indemnities are expressed in the client contract and vendor MSA/contract.
 A firm should review the terms of these agreements with its insurance broker to understand the options that exist and how insurance may apply.
 It is also critically important to ensure that the insurance policies have been worded to eliminate potential areas of conflict or overlap.

-If you would like to discuss any of the issues raised in this article or request access to the full report, please contact Tom Ricketts.
+If you would like to discuss any of the issues raised in this article, please contact Tom Ricketts.